shipth-is/action/README.md

 ## License

-This project is licensed under the MIT License—see the LICENSE file for details.
+This project is licensed under the MIT License — see the LICENSE file for details.